Have an unforgettable hands-on experience with our native birds and wildlife!

 Duration: Approximately 70 minutes.
 Visitors are then free to walk around the remainder of the reserve at their leisure.

-Please Note: This tour only takes place with a minimum of 4 adults so it is advisable to phone ahead.
-Numbers are limited and bookings are preferred.
+Please Note: Numbers are limited to 15 people and bookings are preferred.
 Thank you.

 Adult $25.00 (15 years+)